Stompers (toy): Generation I (Schaper)

 Schaper's 1980 catalog debuted five Stomper trucks: the Chevrolet K-10 Scottsdale, Chevrolet Blazer, Dodge Warlock, Ford Bronco, and Jeep Honcho.
 Compatible plastic terrains for the trucks to drive through, The Stunt Set and Wild Mountain play set, were the only other Stompers products in that year's catalog.
 Five new Stomper trucks were produced in 1981: the Chevrolet LUV, Datsun Lil' Hustler, Jeep Renegade, Subaru BRAT, and Toyota SR5.
 The Stunt Set and Wild Mountain continued slightly modified for 1981.
 The trucks ordinarily shipped with foam tires but in 1981 an additional set of rubber tires were included so they could be used outdoors.
 A range called Stomper SSC Super Cycles also debuted in 1981.

-The Jeep Cherokee and Jeep Scrambler were itroduced in 1982.
+The Jeep Cherokee and Jeep Scrambler were introduced in 1982.
 The Fun x4s line, based on street hot rods, debuted in 1982, consisting of the AMC Eagle SX/4, two Chevrolets (van and 1956 Nomad), Jeep CJ, Subaru hatchback, and Volkswagen Baja Bug.
 The Work x4s also debuted in 1982; these were Ford C-Series trucks with bucket-lift, cement-mixer, dumper, and wrecker bodies.
 Four semi-tractors—Freightliner and Kenworth Aerodyne COEs and Mack and Peterbilt were produced.
 The Official Competition Pull Set was also new in 1982.
 Badlands, Devil Mountain, and Wild Country sets replaced the earlier play sets; the SSC line continued largely unchanged.